syncthing/docs/advanced/option-usebadger.rst

 Directory Names
 ---------------

-The following names are used for the various databases, allways inside the Syncthing database dir (set with ``-home`` or ``--data``):
+The following names are used for the various databases, always inside the Syncthing database dir (set with ``-home`` or ``--data``):

 ``index-v0.14.0.db``